 Like serpentine leafminers, vegetable leafminers create lightly colored, irregularly

-winding mines in leaves.
+es in leaves.
 The mines are generally S-shaped and may be enlarged at one end.
 Infested leaves are favorable habitats for invading bacterial and fungal plant pathogens.
 Also, since

 heavily mined leaves may have nearly 100% of their mesophyll removed, photosynthetic efficiency is greatly reduced.
 Severe infestations may cause the foliage to turn brown and appear burned.